Battle of Isandlwana: Zulu victory

 The presence of large numbers of bodies grouped together suggests the resistance was more protracted than originally thought, and a number of desperate last stands were made.
 Evidence shows that many of the bodies, today marked by cairns, were found in several large groups around the camp – including one stand of around 150 men.
 A Zulu account describes a group of the 24th forming a square on the neck of Isandlwana.
 Colonial cavalry, the NMP and the carabiniers, who could easily have fled as they had horses, died around Durnford in his last stand, while nearby their horses were found dead on their picket rope.
 What is clear is that the slaughter was complete in the area around the camp and back to Natal along the Fugitive's Drift.
-The fighting had been hand-to-hand combat and no quarter was given to the British regulars.
+The fighting had been hand-to-hand combat and no quarter was given to the British wounded.
 The Zulus had been commanded to ignore the civilians in black coats and this meant that some officers, whose patrol dress was dark blue and black at the time, were spared and escaped.